jhs/deepeval/docs/blog/deepeval-alternatives-compared.md

 - Poor support for customizations such as metrics and LLM judges
 - Minimal ecosystem, most of which borrowed from LangChain, that doesn't go beyond RAG
-- Sparse documentation that are hard to navigate
+- Sparse documentation that is hard to navigate
 - Frequent unhandled errors that make customization a challenge

 Read more on [DeepEval vs Ragas.](/blog/deepeval-vs-ragas)